Tooth Extractions – Cause & Effect: Revolutionary & Unique Treatments

 These are tips and tricks for things you could try to alleviate any jaw pain after a tooth extraction.

-- Gently massaging the muscles around your jaw
+- Gently massage the muscles around your jaw

 - Apply hot compresses multiple times per day